Omar-Arabi1/Todo_list_cli_tool/README.md

 To add multiple tasks, write:

+`"do dishes, homework, practice coding, learn from this repo :)"`

 Make sure you have `" "` outside of your tasks as shown for it to work since the function expects a string.